Design, prototype, and explore layer properties in the right sidebar

 Who can use this feature

-access to a file can adjust layers and prototype from the right sidebar
+access to a file to adjust layers and prototype from the properties panel

-access to a file can comment, explore file and layer properties, and export layers from the right sidebar
+access to a file to comment, explore file and layer properties, and export layers from the properties panel

-In this article, we're going to take you on a tour of the right sidebar.
+In this article, we're going to explore the properties panel.

 Design

-The Design tab allows you to view, add, remove or change the properties of objects within your design.
+The Design tab lets you view, add, remove or change the properties of objects within your design.

 If nothing is selected on the canvas, you'll be able to do the following from the Design tab: